Home » How Long Is Residency by Specialty?

 General Surgery

 General surgery residency is 5 years.
-There is also an option to do full-time research during the residency, which is becoming more common as more residents pursue surgical fellowships.
-Certain programs require dedicated research years, which can increase the training length to an additional 1 to 3 years.
+There is also an option to do full-time research years in the middle of the residency, which is becoming more common as more residents pursue surgical fellowships after residency.
+Certain programs have dedicated research years as a requirement, which can increase the training length to an additional 1 to 2 years.

 Internal Medicine